yubaoquan/mockr/README.md

 `syncDataRoot` is like `controllerRoot`, mockr find data file by combining `syncDataRoot` and `syncDataPath`

-### Config priority
+### Rule priority
 When request comming, mockr will first check the `pageEntries` rules to determin wether to render a page or just return data.
-If request matches in `pageEntries`, and `syncDataRoot` for the request is set, mockr will require the data file to get sync data and render the template file in matched page entry.
-If `syncDataRoot` is not set, mockr will try to find the sync data file by default rule.
+If request matches in `pageEntries`, and `syndDataPath` for the request is set, mockr will require the data file to get sync data and render the template file in matched page entry.
+If `syndDataPath` is not set, mockr will try to find the sync data file by default rule.

 If request is not a page to render, mockr will check the special rules to find controller.
 If found, mockr will use the special controller.